awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 Update the default security group for the default VPC in every Region to comply\.
 Any new VPCs automatically contain a default security group that you need to remediate to comply with this recommendation\.

 **Note**
-When implementing this recommendation, you can use VPC flow logging, enabled for [2\.9 – Ensure VPC flow logging is enabled in all VPCs ](#securityhub-cis-controls-2.9), to determine the least\-privilege port access required by systems to work properly because it can log all packet acceptances and rejections occurring under the current security groups\.
+When implementing this recommendation, you can use VPC flow logging, enabled for [2\.9 – Ensure VPC flow logging is enabled in all VPCs ](#securityhub-cis-controls-2.9), to determine the least\-privilege port access that systems require to work properly\.
+VPC flow logging can log all packet acceptances and rejections that occur under the current security groups\.

-Configuring all VPC default security groups to restrict all traffic encourages least\-privilege security group development and mindful placement of AWS resources into security groups, which in turn reduces the exposure of those resources\.
+Configuring all VPC default security groups to restrict all traffic encourages least\-privilege security group development and mindful placement of AWS resources into security groups\.
+This in turn reduces the exposure of those resources\.

 ### Remediation<a name="cis-4.3-remediation"></a>